hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/detailItem.md

 - The Detail Indicator (S-61) field will be fixed at 1 byte and always set to 'D'.

 ## S-62: SAP delivery schedule line
+- **Length:** 7
+- **Bytes:** 7
-  - The line item sequence ID of the order item from the OMS
+- The line item sequence ID of the order item from the OMS.
+Padding may need to be added to maintain fixed lenght.
-{% hint style="danger" %}
-Can we just use the order line item sequence ID from the OMS?
-{% endhint %}

 ## S-63 Item No.
 - **Length:** 25